az-hasan/SGXTutorial/README.md

 An attempt to understand and replicate Intel's "SGX Tutorial for Windows", on Linux.

-- The tutorial uses C++/CLI (C++ modified for Common Language Infrastructure), so the code is not directly portable for use on my machine (Linux: Ubuntu)
+- The tutorial uses C++/CLI (C++ modified for Common Language Infrastructure), so the tutorial code is not directly portable for use on my machine (Linux: Ubuntu)
 - Some things that are not compatible right off the bat are "managed types" - i.e. objects created using "gcnew".
 Maybe I could use something like Mono (an open source implementation of